Digital-Analog Quantum Simulations Using The Cross-Resonance Effect: Many-body compilation

 This allows us to decompose the total $XY$ propagator into the product of two toggled Hamiltonians which results in a Trotter-error-free dynamics simulation protocol.
 The propagator $\hat{P}_{XY}$ is further decomposed as

-where $\hat{P}$ is the original DA propagator generated by $H$, of Eq.~\ref{H_control}, and $U^{o'} = \bigotimes_{k \,\text{odd}} H_{k}R_{k}R_{k+1}$, $U^{e'} = \bigotimes_{k \,\text{even}} R_{k-1}H_{k}R_{k}$. $H_{k}$ and $R_{k}$ represent the application of a Hadamard gate and a $\pi/2$ x-rotation, respectively, on qubit $k$.
-The simulation protocol is \begin{enumerate} \item Apply Hadamard gates on even (odd) qubits. \item Apply a $R_{x}(\pi/2)$ rotation on all qubits. \item Let the states evolve with analog Hamiltonian for time $\tau$. \item Apply the inverse $R_{x}(\pi/2)$ rotation on all qubits. \item Apply Hadamard gates on all qubits. \item Apply a $R_{x}(\pi/2)$ rotation on all qubits. \item Let the states evolve with analog Hamiltonian for the same time $\tau$. \item Apply the inverse $R_{x}(\pi/2)$ rotation on all qubits. \item Apply Hadamard gates on odd (even) qubits. \end{enumerate} The entire sequence of operations needed to evolve by the $XY$ Hamiltonian is depicted in Fig.~\ref{fig4}.
+where $\hat{P}_{A}$ is the original analog propagator generated by $H_{A}$, of Eq.~\ref{H_control}, and $U^{o'} = \bigotimes_{k \,\text{odd}} W_{k}R_{k}R_{k+1}$, $U^{e'} = \bigotimes_{k \,\text{even}} R_{k-1}W_{k}R_{k}$. $W_{k}$ and $R_{k}$ represent the application of a Hadamard gate and a $\pi/2$ x-rotation, respectively, on qubit $k$.
+The simulation protocol is \begin{enumerate} \item Prepare an initial product state $\otimes_{k}|\psi_{k}\rangle$. \item Apply a x-$\pi/2$ rotation on all qubits with $R_{x}(\pi/2)$. \item Apply Hadamard gates $W$ on even qubits. \item Let the states evolve according to the underlying analog Hamiltonian with analog propagator $\hat{P}_{A}(\tau)$ for time $\tau$. \item Apply Hadamard gates $W$ on all qubits. \item Let the states evolve according to the underlying analog Hamiltonian with analog propagator $\hat{P}_{A}(\tau)$ for time $\tau$. \item Apply Hadamard gates $W$ on odd qubits. \item Undo the x-$\pi/2$ rotation on all qubits by $R_{x}^{\dagger}(\pi/2)$. \end{enumerate} The entire sequence of operations needed to evolve by the $XY$ Hamiltonian is depicted in Fig.~\ref{fig4}.
 To evolve for a total time $T$ with Hamiltonian $H_{XY}$, one must re-apply the block $M=T/\tau$ times.
-Note that the three layers of single qubit rotations in between evolution by the analog propagators simplify into the product of single qubit gates, which in this case simplifies to $R^{\dagger}H R = (x+y)/\sqrt(2)$.
+Note that the three layers of single qubit rotations in between evolution by the analog propagators simplify into the product of single qubit gates, which in this case simplifies to $R^{\dagger}W R = (x+y)/\sqrt{2}$.